Riding My First Bikepacking Endurance Race

 I rode until about 11pm that night, found a church with shelter and set up my bivvy for a couple hours.

-I woke up 4 hours later and a couple cyclists had already started packing.
+I woke up 4 hours later and a couple cyclists nearby had already started packing.
 I packed up my bike and rolled out right behind them.

 We get into a rhythm of riding about 70miles / day and sleeping for about 4 hours every night.